razamehar/Brain-Tumor-Multi-class-Image-Classifier/README.md

 We adopted three distinct approaches for image classification and compared their performance on our dataset.

 ### First Approach
-Multi-Layer Convolutional Neural Network (CNN): Our initial model utilized a multi-layer CNN architecture.
-The layers included convolutional, pooling, and fully connected layers, each contributing to the model's ability to detect and learn intricate patterns and features in the MRI images.
-We employed regularization through Dropout to handle overfitting.
-This structure allowed the model to progressively capture low-level features like edges and textures and then combine these into high-level features representing different tumor types.
+Multi-Layer Convolutional Neural Network (CNN): Our initial model was based on a multi-layer CNN architecture, consisting of convolutional, pooling, and fully connected layers.
+These layers enabled the model to detect and learn intricate patterns in MRI images.
+We used Dropout regularization to mitigate overfitting.
+The model progressively captured low-level features like edges and textures, which were then combined into high-level features representing different tumor types.
+Before training, we used Keras-Tuner to optimize the hyperparameters.

 #### Results Analysis
 <div>